-Understanding IRS Passive Foreign Investment Company (PFIC) Rules & Implications
+Passive Foreign Investment Company (PFIC) Regulations in US & Tax Implications for Indian expats

-The US government, in a bid to disincentivise US persons from stashing their money in foreign jurisdictions, made a rule whereby any money in a passive foreign investment company (PFIC) will attract a tax every year on even the unrealised portion of gain, at the maximum marginal rate applicable to individuals.
+The US government, in a bid to disincentivise US persons from stashing their money in foreign jurisdictions, made a rule whereby any money in a passive foreign investment company (PFIC) will attract a tax every year on even the unrealised portion of gain, at the maximum marginal rate applicable to individuals (generally, 37%).
 Further, it has prescribed reporting requirements in such a case.

 Earlier, US NRIs could still get away with non-compliance with this requirement but FATCA has changed everything.
 With financial institutions in Indian holding accounts of NRIs under obligation to report those to the IRS, it can easily cross check to see whether the person has complied with PFIC rules or not.
 So, as an NRI, if you have even a single rupee invested back in India, it makes a lot of sense to read and understand the implications of these rules for your finances.